antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 $ docker rmi -f jenkins-master
 ```

-To be sure do update [http://localhost:8080/](http://localhost:8080/) -- nothing is running.
+To be sure do refresh [http://localhost:8080/](http://localhost:8080/) -- nothing is running.

-Now build image from scratch and run it again:
+Build image from scratch and run it again:

 ```bash
 $ cd images/master